 1) Pat the meat dry with paper towels.
-An hour or two before cooking, sprinkle it with salt, no more than you would if you were served the cooked meat.
+Two to three hours before cooking, sprinkle it with salt, no more than you would if you were served the cooked meat.
 This dry brining will dissolve and get pulled into the meat and season it throughout.
 You can dry brine the night before if you wish.

 2) Just before cooking, sprinkle it with the spices, roughly equal amounts, and massage it in.
 Don't worry about over-seasoning.
 When you're done you're going to cut it into thin slices so each slice will have only a small lip of flavorful crust.